mnsami/minasami.com/_posts/2021-06-17-use-of-makefile-in-your-projects.md

 ### 4. Let's handle database

-Now, in our project we are working with databases, so we need to shortcut some symfony ORM commands to interact with our databases, below is a list of the most used commands I use during development.
+Now, in our project we are working with databases, so we need to shortcut some Symfony doctrine ORM commands to interact with our databases, below we are going to append some useful `make` commands, which I consider the most used commands during development.

 You can adjust them to your liking.